 During the mid-1980s, with more and more rentable acres disappearing, a large portion of the farm was traded for more farmland in Plainfield.

-Big changes occurred in the late 1990s with plans for a four-lane highway to connect Naperville and Bolingbrook cutting through the middle of the farm.
+Big changes occurred in the late 1990s with plans for a four-lane highway to connect Naperville and Bolingbrook which cut through the middle of the farm.
 Our family decided to acquire land in Oswego to make up for the loss of the home farm in Naperville.
-One acre was kept to allow the farmstand to remain on Knoch Knolls Road.
+One acre was kept to allow the Naperville Farmstand to remain on the farm property.

-The Oswego farmstand opened in 2008 along Johnson Road.
-This became the home farm where we grow all the sweet corn, bedding plants, vegetables, pumpkins, and apples.
-This location is also where we have our Fall Festivities on Saturdays and Sundays in the fall: pumpkin patch, corn maze, wagon rides, and farm animals.
-The apple orchard is home to 7,000 apple trees with pick-your-own beginning in late August.
-In years to come, more and more trees will be maturing and adding more production.
+Oswego Farmstand – The largest of our farmstands opened in 2007 along Johnson Road.
+This became the home farm where we grow all the bedding plants, sweet corn, vegetables, apples, and pumpkins.
+This location is also where we have our Fall Festivities on Saturdays and Sundays in the fall: pumpkin patch, corn maze, wagon rides, farm animals, and more.
+The apple orchard is home to 9,000 apple trees with pick-your-own beginning in late August.
+In years to come, more trees will mature and add to our list of apple varieties.